axibase/axibase-collector-docs/jobs/aws.md

 aws_ebs.volumeidletime.maximum
 ```

-For each metric, the AWS job retrieves the following period statistics:
+For each metric, AWS Job retrieves the following period statistics:

-* average
+* `average`
-* minimum
+* `minimum`
-* maximum
+* `maximum`
-* sum
+* `sum`
-* sample count
+* `sample count`

-The AWS statistics are stored in ATSD as metrics which allows ATSD to compute aggregate statistics on top of AWS statistics.
+The AWS statistics are stored by ATSD as metrics.
+This enables the database to compute aggregate statistics on top of AWS statistics.

 For example, the **AWS/Billing Estimated Charges** metric is stored as 5 metrics: